timokoch/dumux-braindiffusion-miniapp/README.md

 Removal
 -------

-If you don't need the app anymore, simply delete the created folder `dumux` with all the content.
+If you don't need the app anymore, delete the created folder `dumux` with all the content.